 During divorce, interactions between the spouses can become hostile, angry, bitter, and spiteful.
 Add to that the uncertainty of a future financial outcome and the situation can quickly become a recipe for disaster.
-The attorneys of In Law We Trust, P.A. are frequently asked by our clients as to how to handle financial obligations during the divorce process – whether or not they have moved out of the house.
+The attorneys of In Law We Trust Divorce and Family Lawyers are frequently asked by our clients as to how to handle financial obligations during the divorce process – whether or not they have moved out of the house.
 Couples at the early stages of divorce often find it simplest to keep the status quo in terms of paying household bills – in other words, continue to share bills that were typically shared, and take care of ones that each spouse usually covered alone.
 However, barring an amicable agreement that seems to be working out for the both of you, here is a general overview as far as the legalities:

 If your name is the only name on the bill, you should pay the bill as it is legally your responsibility.
 If the bills are not in your wife’s name, she has no legal responsibility to pay any portion of those.

 Any joint accounts with both spouses’ names included will probably require negotiations between you and your spouse.
 If the mortgage is jointly held in both of your names, then you both have a legal responsibility to pay the mortgage note.
 The same is true for the utilities.
 Regardless of your marital situation, all jointly held liabilities must be paid in a timely manner.

 If you do not know how your bills are titled, you should call the bank that issued your mortgage and the utility companies to confirm who has the liability.
 It is important that you make any liability payments on time so your credit will be preserved.